User Community Service Desk Downloads

 /

-If set, the value of this argument will be used as prefetch size for SELECT statements for SMALL expected data sizes.
+If set, the value of this property is used as the prefetch size for SELECT statements for SMALL expected data sizes.

 nme.vldb.alterTableLevel

-Defines what alter table commands will be executed if a table in database does not match the model.
-This is list of permitted values:
+Defines what alter table commands are executed if a table in the database does not match the model.
+Allowed values:

-• alterColumnsAlter.
-Alter existing columns that can be altered by DB DDL command, only extending varchar size and on some databases altering to clob is supported, that is, it won’t change from small to large numbers (INTEGER → LONG).
-If database does not support alteration via DDL command, warning is written into log.
+• alterColumnsAlter: Alter existing columns that can be altered by DB DDL command, only extending varchar size and on some databases altering to clob is supported, that is, it won’t change from small to large numbers (INTEGER to LONG).
+If the database does not support alteration via DDL command, a warning is written into the log.

 nme.vldb.visibilityResolver.tmpTableThreshold